Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/johannaroever/project-description.md

 ## Visualisation

--   When depicting the types inclusion of a legend for the description of the types
+-   When depicting the *type* inclusion of a legend for the description of the types

 [1] in situ: at the place it was originally used in ancient time